Merthyr, Tredegar and Abergavenny Railway: Origins

 The next step for Bailey was part-conversion of the tramways into a standard gauge line connecting prosperous Merthyr with its reserves of coal and iron ore and Abergavenny which was in decline.
-The Act authorising the incorporation of the Merthyr, Tredegar and Abergavenny Railway obtained Royal Assent on 1 August 1859.
+The act of Parliament authorising the incorporation of the Merthyr, Tredegar and Abergavenny Railway, the Merthyr, Tredegar and Abergavenny Railway Act 1859 (22 & 23 Vict. c. lix) obtained royal assent on 1 August 1859.

 Construction

 The company's initial share capital was £150,000, consisting of 7,500 shares at £20 each.
-The Act specified that the line was to be completed within five years and included the conveyance to the company of part of the Llanvihangel Railway between the canal wharf at Gilwern and Abergavenny.
+The Merthyr, Tredegar and Abergavenny Railway Act 1859 specified that the line was to be completed within five years and included the conveyance to the company of part of the Llanvihangel Railway between the canal wharf at Gilwern and Abergavenny.
 The line's engineer was John Gardner who had been the assistant engineer on the London and Greenwich Railway and the Newport Docks.

 The line was one of the most heavily engineered in South Wales.
 It cut across the grain of the landscape and involved numerous curves, steep gradients, tunnels and viaducts.
 It branched off the Newport, Abergavenny and Hereford Railway near Abergavenny, crossing the River Usk on a flimsy viaduct adjacent to the road crossing, and began a steep 9 mi climb at gradients as severe as 1 in 34.
 After Govilon the line meandered beneath Gilwern Hill through the Clydach Gorge, climbing upwards on a breathtaking 7 mi ascent at gradients of 1 in 38, with the upper section hewn out of a hillside shelf.
 Beyond Brynmawr, the line rarely descended below 1200 ft above sea level, crossing despoiled treeless moorland and the heads of the mining valleys to Dowlais.
 Dowlais (High Street) signalled the start of a steep 6.5 mi descent of 1 in 40/50 to Morlais Junction and then over the Brecon and Merthyr (B&M) to Merthyr.

 The first sod was turned at Abergavenny on 18 June 1860 at the Brecon New Road by Crawshay Bailey's wife.
 Work commenced immediately on the line's construction, the contract for the section between Abergavenny to Brynmawr having been let to William McCormick.
 A report by Chief Engineer John Gardner in June 1861 gave an upbeat account of progress: the road and railway bridges along the track route were under construction and nearing completion in the lower Abergavenny section, cuttings were being excavated and embankments established between Abergavenny and Brynmawr.
 Rail had been laid where possible and an engine mounted on the tracks to further facilitate the speedy transport of construction materials to the section being laid, with work at this point focusing on the embankment between the Monmouthshire and Brecon Canal, the River Usk and the trackbed at Gilwern.